Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ygZQo28Shg8.md

 ### Transcript

-> let's see here lol that's not a question but but i like it i like it yeah i love your energy i like your energy
+> let's see here lol that's not a question but but I like it I like it yeah I love your energy I like your energy